keithbuhler/keithbuhler.github.io/teach/PHI-305-S2016-Syllabus.md

 ### Participation through dialogue/writing:

 This is a dialogue-oriented class.
 Every person is responsible to participate.
-You are expected to participate once per week at minimum.
+You are expected to participate once per week at minimum, either by writing or speaking or both.

 *Writing Emphasis:* "Internal procesors" emphasize writing.
 To earn participation points, you will post class reflections online every week.
 You may elect to speak in class as well, and may be called upon.